Music lovers who know Florent Schmitt’s stunning Psaume XLVII (1904) might wonder what other choral music may have come from the composer’s pen.

 While both recordings of Six chœurs feature quality performers, my personal preference is for the CALLIOPE interpretation, which is more spirited and brings forth the music’s many contrasts to more forceful effect.

 As for the orchestrated version, the world awaits not only a first recording, but also any performance at all, as it appears that none have happened in the past half-century at least.
-I am aware only of a March 30, 1952 performance at a Pasdeloup Orchestra concert directed by Pierre Dervaux.
+I am aware only of a January 1950 performance by the French National Radio Orchestra and Chorus led by Roger Désormière and a March 30, 1952 performance at a Pasdeloup Orchestra concert directed by Pierre Dervaux.

 But when the day comes for the orchestrated version to be presented again, no doubt music-lovers will be smitten by what they hear — considering that the instrumentation called for in the composer’s orchestration is lavish to say the least.